MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 3. **Allow firewall access**.
 Windows Firewall blocks the proxy.
 A warning shows.
 Select `Allow access` button to allow traffic through the firewall.

 > [!CAUTION]
-> If you're using the proxy with a .NET 4.8 app, you will also need to [register Dev Proxy on your system](./how-to/why-is-proxy-not-intercepting-requests-from-my-dotnet-4-8-app.md) using `netsh`.
+> If you're using Dev Proxy with a .NET 4.8 app, you will also need to [register Dev Proxy on your system](./how-to/why-is-proxy-not-intercepting-requests-from-my-dotnet-4-8-app.md) using `netsh`.

 The terminal displays the following output: